Cardiovascular Pathology Fellowship (Minnesota)

 Joseph J. Maleszewski, M.D.; Marie-Christine Aubry, M.D.; and William D. Edwards, M.D.

 Mayo Clinic in Rochester, Minn., offers a one-year Cardiovascular Pathology Fellowship during which you learn to understand and diagnose routine, complex and esoteric pathologic specimens relating to cardiovascular conditions and diseases.

 Your fellowship experience includes the interpretation of tissues related to:

 - Neoplastic heart disease

 - Cardiac transplantation

-The Cardiovascular Pathology Fellowship at Mayo Clinic in Rochester was established in 1981 and since that time, six trainees have completed their training in this program.
-Going forward, it is anticipated that one fellow will complete this program annually.
+The Cardiovascular Pathology Fellowship at Mayo Clinic was established in 1981, and since that time, 13 trainees have completed their training in the program.